jbcodeforce/autonomous-car-mgr/docs/dev_ops.md

 The core element of the infrastructure as code (IaC) on AWS is [AWS CloudFormation](https://aws.amazon.com/cloudformation).
 If developers or DevOps engineers prefer to use programming language to define service configuration and code deployment the [AWS Cloud Development Kit](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) is a powerful solution.
 It uses code which can be integrated in the same Git repository as application / microservice code.

-Below is an example of repository structure, with separate folder for IaC code (here based on AWS CDK), integration test (`e2`), src and unit tests folders.
+Below is an example of repository structure, with separate folder for IaC code (here based on AWS CDK), integration tests under `e2` folder, `src` for lambda code, and unit `tests` folders.

 ```sh
 autonomous_car_mgr